canjs/can-define/docs/types.propDefinition.md

     });
     ```

-    @option {can-define.types.TypeConstructor} Type A constructor function that takes
+    @option {can-define.types.typeConstructor} Type A constructor function that takes
     the assigned property value as the first argument and called with new.
 For example, the following will call
     `new Address(newValue)` with whatever non null, undefined, or address type is set as a `Person`'s address property.